ddamato/damato.design/content/principles.md

 Ensure that the parts of the system belong together in design and engineering.
 A user within an experience will trust a system that seems connected over one with uncanny parts.

 ### Refrain from reinvention
 Use designs, patterns, or elements that users are familiar with.
-Curb creativity in favor of a usable experience and add personality appropriately.
+Curb identity in favor of a usable experience.
+Add personality appropriately.

+### Content-first
+Decisions around layout and composition should consider different types of content attributes and how those decisions will eventually propogate to the device's viewable area.